 - Exams will be on Canvas.
-This class does NOT use proctoring services. - Exams will be available for 2 days, students can take the exam anytime within the open window and submit before 11:59pm the day it is due.
+This class does NOT use proctoring services. - Exams will be available for 2 days; students can take the exam anytime within the open window and submit before 11:59pm the day it is due.

 Workbook Exercise Assignments: Students will get practice with various elements of behavioral data collection methods through labs from the Primate Behavior Workbook.
 Write-up is due by the following class.
+Worksheets will be provided, but the readings are required from the book.
+Can us ebook version.